Linaro/OpenCSD/decoder/docs/test_progs.md

 - `-logfile`            : output to file using the default log file name.
 - `-logfilename <name>` : change the name of the output log file.

+*Library Development options*

+Options that are only useful if developing or testing the OpenCSD library.

+- `-test_waits <N>`  : Force wait from packet printer for N packets - test the wait/flush mechanisms for the decoder.
+- `-profile`         : Mute logging output while profiling library performance.
+- `-macc_cache_disable` : Switch off caching on memory accessor.
+- `-macc_cache_p_size`  : Set size of caching pages.
+- `-macc_cache_p_num`   : Set number of caching pages.

 __Test output examples__